dylan-chong/engr201-assignments/Final Report.md

 Although there are benefits to censorship, there are two main reasons why censorship may not be a good idea.
 Firstly, there is a great potential for bias in a process that decides what news is visible to the public.
-Secondly, it may be impractical to create and maintain an effective fake new censorship system.
+Secondly, it may be impractical to create and maintain an effective fake news censorship system.

 ### Potential for Biased or Corrupted Censorship